material-components/material-components-web/CONTRIBUTING.md

-# Contributing to Material Components Web (MDC-Web)
+# Contributing to Material Components Web (MDC Web)

 We'd love for you to contribute and make Material Components for the web even better than it is today!
 Here are the guidelines we'd like you to follow: